ellerbus/Ahab/README.md

 selling US stocks given various technical analysis rules.
-Simulation extends a PortfolioSimulator to customize the triggers for buy and sell signals as well as implementing the rules governing when to buy and with how must cash.
+Simulation extends a PortfolioSimulator to customize the triggers for buy and sell signals as well as implementing the rules governing when to buy and with how much cash.

 ```
 24461   [INFO  1  ] Model:     SimpleMovingAverageSimulation